Operational transformation

 Operational transformation (OT) is a technology for supporting a range of collaboration functionalities in advanced collaborative software systems.
 OT was originally invented for consistency maintenance and concurrency control in collaborative editing of plain text documents.
-Its capabilities have been extended and its applications expanded to include group undo, locking, conflict resolution, operation notification and compression, group-awareness, HTML/XML and tree-structured document editing, collaborative office productivity tools, application-sharing, and collaborative computer-aided media design tools.
-In 2009 OT was adopted as a core technique behind the collaboration features in then-Google Wave and Google Docs.
+Its capabilities have been extended and its applications expanded to include group undo, locking, conflict resolution, operation notification and compression, group-awareness, HTML, XML and tree-structured document editing, collaborative office productivity tools, application-sharing, and collaborative computer-aided media design tools.
+In 2009, OT was adopted as a core technique behind the collaboration features in then-Google Wave and Google Docs.

 History

 Operational Transformation was pioneered by C. Ellis and S. Gibbs in the GROVE (GRoup Outline Viewing Edit) system in 1989.
 Several years later, some correctness issues were identified and several approaches were independently proposed to solve these issues, which was followed by another decade of continuous efforts of extending and improving OT by a community of dedicated researchers.
-In 1998, a Special Interest Group on Collaborative Editing was set up to promote communication and collaboration among CE and OT researchers.
-Since then, SIGCE holds annual CE workshops in conjunction with major CSCW (Computer Supported Cooperative Work) conferences, such as ACM, CSCW, GROUP and ECSCW.
+In 1998, a Special Interest Group on Collaborative Editing (CE) was set up to promote communication and collaboration among CE and OT researchers.
+Since then, SIGCE holds annual CE workshops in conjunction with major Computer Supported Cooperative Work (CSCW) conferences, such as ACM, CSCW, GROUP and ECSCW.